versoftly/FooterInFrontEffect/README.md

 <h4>It has some cons :</h4>
 <p>
-    it is slow, only works in firefox and it is tested only in one machine yet :
+    it is slow on some web browsers, only works in firefox and it is tested only in one machine yet :
 </p>
 <p>